qadamcsqueezy/mygit/README.md

 $ git commit "intial commit"
 ```

-Afterwards mygit will check if git remote exists before push , if no will create a Repository in Github with the same name of your directory. the visibility of the new Repository will depends on your configuration and if you specify -p flag, -p stands for public.
+Afterwards mygit will check if git remote exists before push , if not it will create a Repository in Github with the same name of your directory. the visibility of the new Repository depends on your configuration and if you specified -p flag, -p stands for public.

-After that mygit will run git push . the sequence of those operations depends on your configuration and if you use flags (-r , -g , -l) .
+After that mygit will run git push . the sequence of those operations depend on your configuration and if you used flags (-r , -g , -l) .

 ```
 Example 2